 A. In nRF Connect for VS Code, create a new application.

-Navigate to the nRF Connect for VS Code extension, select Create a new application and then select the Copy a sample option as shown below.
+Navigate to the nRF Connect for VS Code extension, select Create a new application and then select the Copy a sampleoption as shown below.

 Choose the SDK version you plan to use if you have multiple versions installed.